Safe-Driving Technologies Available for Cars That Help Prevent Accidents in 2024

 Who Is Liable For System Failures Or Errors On My Vehicle?

-Car manufacturers and developers of ADAS and ADS technology strictly follow the laws and regulations surrounding their business.
+Car manufacturers and developers of ADAS and ADS technology strictly adhere to the laws and regulations governing their business.
 However, they could also be held responsible if their safety driving systems fail and cause an accident.
-Should you decide to file a lawsuit against them, you can expect that their first answer to your car accident lawyer will be that you were the one who caused the accident.
+Should you decide to file a lawsuit against them, a car accident lawyer can guide you through the process and help protect your rights.

 Should I Hire A Lawyer For My Car Accident?